6420 Wilshire Blvd., Ste. 200

 A lemon vehicle is typically identified for having the same issue with multiple repair attempts.
 The dealership needs to be given a reasonable number (2 or more) of attempts to fix it.
 Well documented repair attempts under warranty are the best ammo for your case.

-The offer may be a “cash and keep,” in which case you are given money for your trouble and then keep the vehicle.
+The offer may be a “cash and keep,” in which case you are given money for your trouble but get to keep the vehicle.
 If you can live with the lemon’s problem — or believe it can be fixed for good — this could be a good choice.

 Accepting the cash-and-keep option might be a challenging decision, especially considering that the defect (if not addressed properly) could put your safety at risk.
 It is a good idea to consult with your attorney.
 Ask if he/she thinks this is the best possible outcome and what the alternatives are.